couchbaselabs/try-cb-dotnet/try-cb-dotnet-tutorial.md

 ###Step 1 - Summary
 If done correctly all Web API methods now return a static JSON value.
 This should enable you to run and browse the application.

 All data is static but never the less it "works".
-In Step 2 we will update the static JSON returned in the Web API method to return actual data from Couchbase Server 4.
+In Step 2 we will update the static JSON returned in the Web API method to return actual data from Couchbase Server.

 ##Step 2 - Understand the Couchbase .NET SDK & N1QL
 In this step we will update all ASP.NET Web API methods to return data from Couchbase Server.